 The map says that in good weather, the Pukaskwa Coastal Trail can be a terrific hike.
 If the weather is bad, The Wild Coastal Trail of Pukaskwa National Park is horrible.
 We prayed for good weather.

 While trekking the Arctic headwaters last winter one of our guides said to me “You know the Pukaskwa is difficult right?”
-More difficult than this?
-Here we were snowshoeing 100km over snow and ice pulling 100 lb sleds through deep slush and killer portages and she’s telling me the Pukaskwa is hard.
-Oh boy oh boy.
+“More difficult than this?”
+Here we were snowshoeing 100km over snow and ice pulling 100 lb sleds through deep slush and killer portages and she’s telling me the Pukaskwa is hard?

-A couple of weeks before the trek, we resigned ourselves to the fact that we were in a bit of trouble and we were just going to have to suck it up and go with it.
+A couple of weeks before the Pukaskwa trek, we resigned ourselves to the fact that we were in a bit of trouble and we were just going to have to suck it up and go with it.

-Our guide Brendan was a young and fit 22-year-old who has already guided around the world ice climbing on glaciers and white water kayaking on crazy rivers.
+Our guide Brendan was a young and fit 22-year-old who has already guided around the world.
+He’s been ice climbing on glaciers, and white water kayaking on crazy rivers.
 I hoped and prayed we could keep up to him.

 It was a restless sleep before the trek.
 We didn’t want to leave the soft duvet on the comfy bed in the lodge.
 Weather can be cold above Lake Superior, so we’d be trading in the fireplace for our sleeping bag.
 But surprisingly we were felt ready to go.
 We can do this!

-The weather took a turn for the worse, and during our 60 km boat ride up the coast to North Swallow, we had severe waves and heavy fog.
+During our 60 km boat ride up the coast to North Swallow, we had severe waves and heavy fog.
 The word horrible came to mind.
 As Dave and I reminisced about the Drake Passage crossing to Antarctica, our fellow passengers stepped outside for fresh air to keep from tossing their cookies.

 The 1 1/2 hour ride turned into 3-4 hours of bumping and thumping.
 But miraculously the heavens opened up 10 minutes before we reached our destination.
 We suddenly saw the striking shores of Lake Superior and the waters calmed just in time for our landing.
 By the time we reached the beach, the day was hot and the sky was clear.

 Most hikers take the boat 30 km up the coast to hike half of the Pukaskwa.
-The rest do day hikes from the office and then there are a few of us that decide to do it all.
-When you start at North Swallow, (where we started) you are hiking through a wild untamed country with very little trail markers.
-I remember reading about Leigh’s trip of Hike Bike Travel and she said that they got lost daily.
-Luckily we had Brendan leading our way, so we took no wrong turns.
+Other do day hikes from the office, and then there are a few of us that decide to do it all.
+When you start at North Swallow, (where we started) you are hiking through a wild untamed country over the Canadian Shield and Boreal Forest.

 Adjusting to Life on the Trail

 The first hour or so was all about getting comfortable with our packs.
-We hadn’t hiked on high cliffs or jagged rocks with so much weight on our backs before so just walking over boulders was a bit of a challenge.
+We hadn’t hiked on high cliffs or jagged rocks with so much weight on our backs before, so just walking over boulders was a bit of a challenge.
 Where we would normally be hopping with ease from rock to rock, we were now trying to keep our balance.

 The day started with a nice elevation gain and after an hour or so, we were high on a rock ledge overlooking the massive lake.

-Weather was on our side…
+The Weather was on our side

-Brendan and Annique kept commenting that it gets easier the closer we get to the head office.
-Once we’re five days in, we’ll have a better trail and easier path.
+Brendan kept commenting that it gets easier the closer we get to the head office.
+“Once we’re five days in, we’ll have a better trail and easier path.”
+He said.
 We didn’t find it too difficult at all and I kept wondering what all the fuss was about.

 Want to see another Epic Hike?
 Check out our Great Ocean Lodge Walk to the 12 Apostles, Australia

 On day one, we were surprised with how much we were enjoying ourselves.
 This wasn’t so bad.
-Yes, the packs were heavy, our feet were hurting and we were hot and sweaty, but we had great company, incredible scenery and and excellent guide.
+Yes, the packs were heavy, our feet were hurting and we were hot and sweaty, but we had great company, incredible scenery and excellent guide.
 With all these factors helping us out, how could we not succeed?

 To book a guided hike to the Pukaskwa visit the Naturally Superior Adventures website.
 They also offer kayak and canoe trips on Lake Superior.
 For more information on the Pukaskwa, visit the Parks Canada Pukaskwa Website